cruncher/sparky/README.md

     // The node is updated whenever data is changed data.username = "Marco";

-Sparky can also take a documentFragment as the first argument.
+Here we use the <code>Sparky()</code> function to bind the node to the data, and then insert the node into the DOM.
+Sparky also accepts a documentFragment as a first argument.

 ### Form fields